jigneshder/AutoInflate/README.md

 # AutoInflate

-Small library to simplify common used patterns in view inflation.
+Small Android library to simplify common used patterns in view inflation.

 ## ListView's header and footer